Jan Prentice is a founding member of the Natural Science Illustration Program at the Yale Peabody Museum of Natural History.

 Her work has been shown in the internationally recognized “Birds in Art” exhibition at the Leigh Yawkey Woodson Museum, Yale Peabody Museum of Natural History, New York State Museum, New Britain Museum of American Art, University of Colorado Natural History Museum, Bennington (VT) Center for the Arts, the International Marine Art Exhibition at the Mystic Seaport Museum Art Gallery, PaintAmerica Top 100, Salon International as well as many other national and regional venues.
 She has given public presentations on her work at the New Britain Museum of American Art and Spectrum Gallery.

-She is a member of the Lyme Art Association and an elected member of the New Haven Paint and Clay Club.
-She also is an osprey monitor for Osprey Nation, a project run by the Connecticut Audubon Society.
+She is an elected member of the New Haven Paint and Clay Club and the Madison Art Society.
+She is a member of the Lyme Art Association.
+She volunteers as an osprey monitor for Osprey Nation, a project run by the Connecticut Audubon Society.

 From her life before art, Jan holds a BA in Economics and an MBA in Finance.